chlobeau/moveAppHomeRange/README.md

 `Resolution` (res): A number giving the size of the pixel over the UD should be estimated.
 Unit: `metres`.
 Default is 200.

+`Extent` (ext): A number controlling the extent of the grid used for estimation.
+Default is 1.

 ### Null or error handling

 App returns NULL if there are fewer than 5 locations for all individuals.

+#### Common errors
+ERROR: “Error in getverticeshr.estUD(X[[i]], ...): The grid is too small to allow the estimation of home-range.
+You should rerun kernelUD with a larger extent parameter”.
+SOLUTION Gradually increase the value of the extent parameter until you no longer receive this error.